AlexSkrypnyk/drupal_helpers/README.md

   * Get label for entity bundle.
 * Feature
   * Revert a feature.
+* Field
+  * Delete a field.
+  * Delete an instance of a field.
 * Form
   * Get default values from the form.
 * General